HISTORY OF BRASS

 (Old Brass Findings)

-is bronze and what is the difference between bronze and brass?
+and what is the difference between bronze and brass?
 Bronze is an alloy (mixture) of copper and tin.
-Brass is an
+Brass is an alloy (mixture)

-Because brass and bronze are similar due to their high copper content, we utilize our proprietary oxidizing
+brass and bronze are similar due to their high copper content, we utilize our proprietary oxidizing process on brass

 OLD OR NEW BRASS?